Training a deep learning model to recognize our cat.

 Today, I want you to try a convolutional neural network (CNN) that I’ve trained to recognize our cat, Dali.
 It is currently hosted on my personal Hugging Face space but you can try it right from this post.
 I haven’t reached 100% accuracy on the validation set but it’s quite close.
 With a bit more data and time, I should be able to get there.

-A convolutional neural network is a class of deep neural networks that are really good for classification.
+A convolutional neural network is a class of deep neural networks that are really good for image classification.
+It uses convolutions under the hood, which are used to detect edges.

 Dali classifier model